shuTwT/twikoo-astro/README.en.md

 ## Introduction

 This is a modified version of [twikoo](https://github.com/twikoojs/twikoo), with the goal of adapting to Astro.
-Theoretically, Vue projects can also be used

 ~~Ultimate goal: packaging volume<100kb~~